El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer): Production

-Casting

 Johnny Cash and Bob Dylan were the writers' top two choices to play the coyote; the writers had wanted to use one of The Highwaymen as the voice of the spirit guide.
 Dylan had turned the show down many times, having previously been offered a role in the season seven episode "Homerpalooza".
 Cash was offered the role, which he accepted.
-Matt Groening described Cash's appearance as "one of the greatest coups the show has ever had".
+Groening described Cash's appearance as "one of the greatest coups the show has ever had".

 Cultural references

-The main plot of the episode is based on the works of Carlos Castaneda, with some of the Native American imagery being similar to that used in the film Dances with Wolves.
-The lighthouse keeper actually being a computer is a reference to the episode of The Twilight Zone called "The Old Man in the Cave", in which a man in a cave turns out to be a computer.
-The main theme from The Good, the Bad and the Ugly is used during the scenes when Homer walks into the chili festival, and the song "At Seventeen" by Janis Ian plays in the background as Homer walks through the town of Springfield looking for his soul-mate after he wakes up from his vision.
+The main plot of the episode is based on the works of Carlos Castaneda, with some of the Native American imagery being similar to that used in Dances with Wolves.
+The main theme from The Good, the Bad and the Ugly is used during the scenes when Homer walks into the chili festival, and the song "At Seventeen" by Janis Ian plays in the background as Homer walks through Springfield looking for his soul-mate.
 The scene at the end of Homer's hallucination, when the train is heading towards him, is a reference to the opening titles of Soul Train.
+The lighthouse keeper actually being a computer is a reference to the The Twilight Zone episode "The Old Man in the Cave", in which a man in a cave turns out to be a computer.
 Homer's record collection features albums by Jim Nabors, Glen Campbell, and The Doodletown Pipers.
+"Short Shorts" by The Royal Teens plays over the end credits.